 Here are some of things we have implemented:

-- We’ll be spraying down the classrooms & outdoor play equipment daily with an ionizer and VITAL OXIDE (8.644-292.0), which is EPA Registered for Use Against SARS-CoV-2.
+- We’re spraying down the classrooms daily with an ionizer and VITAL OXIDE (8.644-292.0), which is EPA Registered for Use Against SARS-CoV-2.
 It is safe for humans, but deadly against viruses and bacteria

 - We follow State immunization guidelines by age and require all children be up-to-date on vaccinations before attending The Quad.
 This helps keeps the risks of all illnesses lower and helps prevent anything that may masquerade as COVID-19

-- We have installed sinks in the classrooms for hourly hand-washing
+- We have installed sinks in the classrooms for frequent hand-washing

 - To make sure kids have plenty of space to spread out, rooms will be capped at lower ratios